-At this point the boad is finished.
-We actually kept it like this two weeks before I finally motivated to finish it (hey-it’s just as fun to play on a naked board right?!
+At this point the board is finished.
+We actually kept it like this two weeks before I finally motivated to paint it (hey-it’s just as fun to play on a naked board right?!

 We wanted one board for each of our schools so I found a Clemson Paw and Michigan Block M online and printed each out as a poster on four sheets of paper.
 I taped the poster together and rubbed pencil on the back of the sheet to “fake” carbon paper then traced the design on the boards.
 I painted them with regular old craft store acrylic paint-it took about 3 coats to get the opacity I wanted.

 After this step I was very ready to be finished but I knew they’d look so much better with coordinating stripes around the outer edges so I went for it.
 On the Michigan board I used painter’s tape to create the border, on the Clemson board I hand painted them with a cheap foam brush.
 You can see that neither turned out perfect but I think the hand painted version was slightly better and you can’t see the imperfections unless you’re examining the boards very closely.